PowerMops/powermops-site/src/pages/pmops/reference/reference_8.md

     compile: message to the module, e.g. `compile:
     MyMod`When the module has been compiled, a message will appear stating that the module has been saved.
-You must have room in your dictionary to load the module source file.\<br\>When we compile a module, we temporarily hide all of the main dictionary above the module object itself.
+You must have room in your dictionary to load the module source file.<br />When we compile a module, we temporarily hide all of the main dictionary above the module object itself.
 This means you don't have to worry about what you might have loaded in the dictionary when you want to recompile a